Andie Martinez Patterson, Chief Executive Officer

 Additionally, he is a Licensed Clinical Social Worker and a Certified Professional in Healthcare Quality.

-Michael Ibarra de Perea, Human Resources Director
+Michael Ibarra de Perea, Chief Human Resources Officer

 Michael is a Human Resources/Management Professional and former Naval Officer with over 10 years of experience leading people and empowering teams.
 He received a BS in Anthropology from Tulane University, an MBA from New Mexico Highlands University, and holds senior level HR certifications from the Human Resource Certification Institute and the Society for Human Resources Management.
 Michael has prior experience as the Human Resources Director for an FQHC in his home state of New Mexico and is excited to continue to work in the community health center sphere.

 Bio Coming Soon

 Dr. Tri Do, MD, MPH, FACP, Chief Medical Officer (he/anh, she/chị, chanh)

 Dr. Tri Do is the Chief Medical Officer for CHCN.
 They joined CHCN in early 2020 as the Medical Director.

 Tri Do, MD, MPH, FACP came to the United States as a refugee from Viet-Nam and grew up in Hayward.
 He graduated from Boston University School of Medicine and completed an Internal Medicine residency at Santa Clara Valley Medical Center.
 After residency, he completed an HIV research fellowship at the University of California, San Francisco and graduated from the University of California, Berkeley with a master’s in public health with a focus in epidemiology/biostatistics.